ifremer-bioinformatics/samba/docs/output.md

 In order to perform diversity analysis, a R [Phyloseq](https://joey711.github.io/phyloseq/) object is created with the counting table, the sample metadata description and the ASV phylogenetic tree.

-The **output directory : `results/[PROJECT_NAME]/00_report/R/DATA`** constains the Phyloseq object and the counting table ready for performing statistics analysis.
+The **output directory : `results/[projectName]/00_report/R/DATA`** contains the Phyloseq object and the counting table ready for performing statistics analysis.

 ## Alpha diversity

-In order to evaluate samples intra-specific communities diversity, several diversity indexes are calculated :
+In order to evaluate samples intra-specific diversity, several diversity indexes are calculated :
-- **Observed** : the sample richness, ie. the number of different ASV per sample
+- **Observed** : the sample richness, ie. the number of different ASV per sample.
-- **Chao1** : the predicted richness index
+- **Chao1** : the predicted richness index.
-- **InvSimpson** : the probability that two sequences taken at random from a sample belongs to same taxa
+- **InvSimpson** : the probability that two sequences taken at random from a sample belongs to same taxa.
 - **Shannon** : the entropy index reflects the specific diversity of the sample.
 The more the index is high, the more the diversity and equitabily are high.
-- **Pielou** : the community equitability index
+- **Pielou** : the community equitability index.

 Then, taxonomic barplots from phylum to genus are produced.

 [Alpha diversity parameters](usage.md#statistics) can be specified in the workflow.

-The **output directory : `results/[PROJECT_NAME]/00_report/R/FIGURES/alpha_diversity`** contains :
+The **output directory : `results/[projectName]/00_report/R/FIGURES/alpha_diversity`** contains :
-- a samples rarefaction curve : `rarefaction_curve.png`
+- a samples rarefaction curve : `rarefaction_curve.png` :
 ![Rarefaction curve](images/alpha-div-rarefaction-curve.png)
 - the diversity indexes plot : `diversity_index/alpha_div_[VARNAME].png`
 ![diversity index plot](images/alpha-div-index.png)
-- the taxonomic barplots : `diversity_barplots/[VARNAME]` from Phylum to Genus
+- the taxonomic barplots : `diversity_barplots/[VARNAME]` from Phylum to Genus :
 ![taxo phylum](images/alpha-div-taxo-phylum.png)
 ![taxo class](images/alpha-div-taxo-class.png)
 ![taxo order](images/alpha-div-taxo-order.png)